Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Introduction

 Collisional plasma sheath is usually modeled in two different ways{\cite{moulick2019,franklin2001}}. \begin{itemize} \item Constant collision frequency scheme.
-It assumes that the collision frequency does not depend on the ion velocity. \item The constant collision cross-section scheme, where the collision frequency varies with the ion velocity. \end{itemize} The present study follows the latter{\cite{moulick2019}, since a vast amount of literature support the same.
+It assumes that the collision frequency does not depend upon the ion (or electron) velocity. \item The constant collision cross-section scheme, where the collision frequency varies with the ion (or electron) velocity (fluid velocity).

+\end{itemize} In the present study, the constant collision frequency scheme is used to model the electron-neutral collisions{\cite{masoudi2009}} $({\nu}_{en})$.
+On the other hand, constant collision cross-section model is adopted for the ion-neutral collisions{\cite{moulick2019, hatami2008}} $({\nu}_{in})$.